 Some 50% of the oxygen you are breathing right now was produced by the activity of microalgae growing as free-floating organisms in the ocean.
+These photosynthetic organisms are typically termed "phytoplankton", though we now know that many of the non-diatom protist species, and many ciliate protozooplankton are actually mixoplankton.

-These photosynthetic organisms are termed "phytoplankton".
-Some phytoplankton just float, some can swim; none, by the definition of "plankton", can move against the tides and currents.
+Some phytoplankton just drift, some can swim; none, by the definition of "plankton", can move against the tides and currents.
 However, microalgae do not have to be planktonic; they can grow on, or even in, other substrates.
 Thus, microalgae may often grow in biofilms, on stones in rivers, on walls, on the sides of bottles, and (importantly for polar ecology) also within ice.
-For the bulk of commercial applications, however, microalgae are grown in suspensions, de facto as phytoplankton.
+For the bulk of commercial applications, microalgae are grown in suspensions, de facto as phytoplankton.
 However, growth of microalgae on surfaces (on bioreactor walls) is a nuisance that adversely affects commercial activity.